microsoft/vscode-docs/docs/languages/python.md

 ## Jupyter notebooks

 To enable Python support for [Jupyter notebook](https://jupyter.org/) files (`.ipynb`) in VS Code, you can install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
-The Python extension and the Jupyter extension work together to give you a great Notebook experience in VS Code, providing you the ability to directly view and modify code cells with IntelliSense support, as well as run and debug them.
+The Python and the Jupyter extensions work together to give you a great Notebook experience in VS Code, providing you the ability to directly view and modify code cells with IntelliSense support, as well as run and debug them.

 ![Jupyter notebook running in VS code in the Notebook Editor](images/python/native-jupyter.png)

 You can also convert and open the notebook as a Python code file through the **Jupyter: Export to Python Script** command.
-The notebook's cells are delimited in the Python file with `#%%` comments, and the Jupyter extension shows **Run Cell** or **Run Bellow** CodeLens.
+The notebook's cells are delimited in the Python file with `#%%` comments, and the Jupyter extension shows **Run Cell** or **Run Below** CodeLens.
 Selecting either CodeLens starts the Jupyter server and runs the cell(s) in the Python interactive window:

 ![Jupyter notebook running in VS Code and the Python interactive window](images/python/jupyter.png)